mozilla/treeherder/docs/testcases.rst

 Filter resultsets by URL date range
 ------
-See also Treeherder [help](https://treeherder.mozilla.org/userguide.html) for URL Query String Parameters Add a revision range to the URL in the format, eg:
+See also Treeherder `userguide`_ for URL Query String Parameters Add a revision range to the URL in the format, eg:

 &startdate=2015-09-28&enddate=2015-09-28